sbraga87/resumeproject1/README.md

 Made for a college class, this program written in python will validate whether a statement is valid in a made up programming language.
-If it is not valid it will display an error message as not why it is not valid.
+If it is not valid it will display an error message as to why it is not valid.